SIMEXP/fmriprep-denoise-benchmark/content/discussions.md

 Losing degree of freedom means the variance left for the subsequent analysis will be limited.
 Despite the good performance of ICA-AROMA, it is the method with the highest losss in degrees of freedom.
 <!-- check what ciric et al say about the degree of freedom -->
-For dataset with shorter data aquisition sequence, methods using too many nuisance regressors might not be a good idea.
+For dataset with shorter data acquisition sequence, methods using too many nuisance regressors might not be a good idea.
 CompCor and ICA-AROMA both performs well but can risk in lossing to much degrees of freedom.
-Compcor method should be used with causion.
+Compcor method should be used with caution.
 The six component cut-off does not respect differences of each dataset, but does perform well on average.
 Our beenchmark shows the 50% variance approach doesn't perform better than just a smaller subset of the components.
 And it risk reintroducing noise to the data and a higher cost in loss of degree of freedom.